Mark Zamenhof

-Mark Zamenhof (born 27 January 1837 in Suwałki; died 29 November 1907 in Warsaw) is Esperanto form of Markus Fabianoviĉ Samenhof, "Christian" name of Mordeĥaj Zamenhof, son of Fabian Zamenhof and father of L. L. Zamenhof (the creator of Esperanto); teacher of languages French and German.
+Marek Zamenhof (born Markus Fabianovich Zamenhof, 27 January 1837 - 29 November 1907) was the son of Fabian Zamenhof and father of L. L. Zamenhof.
+He was a teacher of languages, teaching both French and German.
 He was a Knight of many orders.

-Descriptive analysis of the official documents allowed to ascertain that Mordka Zamenhof officially changed his name to Marek and postmortem the name of his father Fajwel to Fabian, what officially was lodged on 20 April 1871, marginally of the earlier birth-certificate of Fejgla.
+Mordka Zamenhof officially changed his name to Marek and postmortem the name of his father Fajwel to Fabian,on 20 April 1871.